yudarw/Yaskawa-GP7-Ethernet-Server/README.md

-# Yaskawa GP7 YRC1000 etherner server controller
+# Yaskawa GP7 YRC1000 ethernet server controller
 This is a library for handling the communication of Yaskawa GP7 by using C++